Comparison Updated April 2026

 Cheby (CERN)

-Cheby is developed at CERN and is used extensively in physics experiments.
-It supports both AXI4 and Wishbone buses.
+Cheby is developed at CERN and used in physics experiments.
+It's notable for supporting both AXI4 and Wishbone buses from the same YAML source.

 Pros